Back to Blog

 4. What happens if my exit strategy fails?

 If your exit is onto a new buy-to-let mortgage, start a fresh application with your mortgage broker's help.
-If you don't have one or lack confidence in them, GoGoProp can refer you to our in-house broker.
+If you do not have one or lack confidence in them, GoGoProp can refer you to our in-house broker.
 We may also consider loan extensions and work with you to find the best solution for all parties.

 5. Will a bridging loan affect my mortgage?